manojprabhakar90/Supervisedlearning/README.md

 # Supervisedlearning

+This is part of MS Data Science Course at University of Colorado Boulder.

 This is part of the supervised learning final project (as part of the Machine Learning Supervised Learning course).
 The notebook consists of EDA, Modeling results.

 The code has been deployed in: https://websitephishing.streamlit.app/